hrchu/mogilefs-docs/QuickStartGuide.md

-Want to have a try?
-Follow the guide below to quickly build a test instance .
+This document is intended to provide a step-by-step guide to setting up a test instance and have try.

-## Creating a MogileFS Test Setup ##
+# Step 1: Creating a MogileFS Test Setup

 First of all, you should create a MogileFS setup for test.
 We recommand the following two options:
 * [Create a MogileFS setup in the container's way](InstallOnDocker.md)